Tillsten/skultrafast/README.rst

 created while being employed in the `Heyne group <http://www.physik.fu-berlin .de/einrichtungen/ag/ag-heyne/>`_ and was therefore founded by the DFG via `SFB 1078 <www.sfb1078.de/>`_ and `SFB 1114 <www.sfb1114.de/>`_.
-Recent development focussed on 2D-spectroscopy is part my stay in `Ultrafast Structual Dynamics Group <https://www.uni-potsdam.de/usd>`_ in Potsdam under Müller-Werkmeister.
+Recent development focussed on 2D-spectroscopy is part of my stay in the `Ultrafast Structual Dynamics Group <https://www.uni-potsdam.de/usd>`_ in Potsdam under Müller-Werkmeister.